UniversalDependencies/docs/workgroups/core.md

 proximate but not for obviative third person arguments.

 Current UD data (as of UD 2.1) does not include languages with direct-inverse voice systems and proximate-obviative division of third-person arguments.
+<span style="color: blue"><b>Joakim:</b> But I think similar cases are discussed
+with reference to UD in [this paper on Arapaho](http://www.aclweb.org/anthology/W16-1719).</span>
 The guidelines define a special value for the “fourth person”, which could be used for obviative arguments (see [Person]()).
 This value is inspired by the [Unimorph](https://unimorph.github.io/doc/unimorph-schema.pdf#page=41) project.
 However, the Unimorph specification seems to favor using `Person=3` with an